E3SM-Project/zstash/docs/html/_sources/quickstart.rst.txt

 * ``--keep`` to keep a copy of the tar files on the local file system after they have been transferred to HPSS.
 Normally, they are deleted after successful transfer.
 * ``--maxsize MAXSIZE`` specifies the maximum size (in GB) for tar files.
+  The default is 256 GB.
 Zstash will create tar files that are smaller than MAXSIZE except when individual input files exceed MAXSIZE (as individual files are never split up between different tar files).

 Local tar files as well as the sqlite3 index database (index.db) will be stored under ``<local path>/zstash``.